Burn Rate Formula: How to Calculate Burn Rate and Runway

 What is a good burn rate for a bootstrapped SaaS?

-There’s no universal answer, but the goal is to keep net burn as close to zero as possible.
-Many successful bootstrapped founders operate at under €2,000/mo net burn in the early stages (SaaS Capital, 2024).
+There’s no universal answer, but the goal is to keep net burn rate as close to zero as possible.
+Many successful bootstrapped founders operate at under €2,000/mo net burn rate in the early stages (SaaS Capital, 2024).
 The real question is whether your runway gives you enough time to reach profitability.

 Is burn rate the same as cash flow?